 11. Create something out of those greeting cards

-Whether it’s a thank you card, birthday card or love note – stop letting those greeting card pile up.
+Whether it’s a thank you card, birthday card or love note – stop letting those greeting cards pile up.
 Some may have sentimental value, but a majority of the ones I receive end up recycled.
-Here are several DIY projects using old greeting cards from Pinterest and one from Simple Made Pretty 🙂
+Here are several DIY projects using old greeting cards from Pinterest:)

 If you are not a crafty person and don’t feel comfortable tossing them, try displaying the most sentimental ones on a memory board, bulletin board or picture frame in your home.